 RETURN OF CHRIST: Christ will visibly return to restore creation and judge the world.
 There will be a bodily resurrection for the believers to eternal life with God in heaven and for the unbelievers to eternal judgment in hell.
 In heaven, sin will be no more and those in Christ will live in fellowship with God forever.
 (Acts 1:11; 2 Thess 1:5-12; 1 Thess 4:13-18; Rev 20:11-15)

-Today, over 15,000 students and over 75 years later, Ozark's mission remains the same: we train men and women for Christian service.
+Today, over 15,000 students and over 75 years later, OCC continues to train men and women for Christian service.
 In fact, over 90% of our graduates enter vocational or volunteer ministry.

 OCC's high academic caliber is thanks to exceptional, field-tested professors.
-Online Learning students, too, receive the same outstanding Bible and ministry training while they serve off campus.
+Online students also receive the same outstanding Bible and ministry training while they serve off campus.
 With over 50 required hours of Bible classes, Ozark students are grounded in the knowledge and practice of Scripture.

 Ozark athletics holds several national and regional championships among our five varsity sports teams.
 Intramural sports, too, let all students compete and have fun.
-Ozark's arts programs offer opportunities for music, drama and more, and our close proximity to more than a dozen parachurch organizations like Christ In Youth, Good News Productions International, and Rapha House gives students a chance to learn from even more kingdom leaders.
+Ozark's arts programs offer opportunities for music, drama and more, and our close proximity to more than a dozen parachurch organizations like Christ In Youth, Good News Productions, and Rapha International gives students a chance to learn from even more kingdom leaders.

 Ozark's affordability is a real advantage for students.
 Generous donors and competitive scholarships and grants help keep student costs low.
 95% of OCC students receive scholarships and financial aid.